 In terms of its structure, the inverse head and shoulders pattern has three bottoms with the middle bottom being lower than the first and third bottoms (the two shoulders).
 As a result, it has a formation of inverse head and shoulders.

-How to Identify and Use the Inverse Head and Shoulders Candlestick Pattern in Forex Trading?
+How to Identify and Use the Inverse Head and Shoulders Candlestick Pattern?